 Horses traditionally have been used to explore Zion National Park.
-Allowed stock animals include horses, mules, and burros.
-Llamas, dogs, goats, camels, and others are not allowed.
+Stock animals that are allowed in Zion include horses, mules, and burros.
+Animals that are not allowed include llamas, dogs, goats, camels, and others.
 Permits are not required for day trips.
 However, stock are prohibited during spring thaws, unusually wet periods, or times when their use would cause trail damage.
 Maximum group size is six animals.

 The only overnight stock camp is Hop Valley Site A and your stay is limited to one night.
 A permit is required.
 Stock must be hobbled or tethered to reduce damage to vegetation.
 To reduce the spread of noxious and exotic weeds, stock must be fed certified weed-free hay two days prior to the trip.